jbellis/hnswdemo/README.md

 ```

 The Texmex datasets may be found [here](http://corpus-texmex.irisa.fr/).
 The Texmex class expects to find the data files in a subdirectory of the current working directory, as extracted from the dataset `tgz` archive (e.g. `siftsmall`, `sift`, etc.).
-The `siftsmall` dataset runs in about 2 seconds, as long as there are enough cores to give each of the 10 runs to a separate thread.
+The `siftsmall` dataset runs in about 2 seconds.
 The `sift` dataset runs in about 10.5 minutes.